-In this podcast, Bruce, Michael, and Dale talk about the stimulus bill, and President Obama’s unforced errors.
+In this podcast, Bruce, Michael, and Dale discuss hate speech, Iran and North Korea.

 The intro and outro music is Vena Cava by 50 Foot Wave, and is available for free download here.